jamwaffles/jamwaffles.github.io/zola/content/2016-04-26-rust-logentries-docker.md

 +++
-layout: post
+layout = "post"
-title:  "Parsing Logentries output safely using Rust"
+title = "Parsing Logentries output safely using Rust" date = "2016-04-26 10:14:03"
-date:   2016-04-26 10:14:03
-categories: rust
-image: logentries-header.jpg
+categories = "rust"
+image = "logentries-header.jpg"
 +++

 I'm fascinated by Rust for it's safety and speed, but also because it's simple to write low level